Citrullin/documentation/general/0.1/how-to-guides/connect-nrf-jlink-serial-console.md

 ## Prerequisites

+- Linux based PC
-- External or integrated Segger J-Link
+- External or integrated Segger J-Link/DAPLink
 - nRF5x with development board
-- DuPont Cables to connect the J-Link to your microcontroller
+- If necessary: DuPont Cables to connect the J-Link/DAPLink to your microcontroller
-- UART-to-USB dongle
+- Internal or external UART-to-USB
-- DuPont Cables to connect the UART-to-USB dongle to your microcontroller
+- If necessary: DuPont Cables to connect the UART-to-USB dongle to your microcontroller

 ## J-Link pinout